AnyFetch/developers.anyfetch.com/guides/creating/provider.md

 Creating a provider is very simple.
 Most anyFetch providers are open-source, [check them](https://github.com/search?q=%40AnyFetch+provider).

 Basically, a provider is a simple gateway between some data-source (Dropbox, a folder on your computer, Gmail) and anyFetch.
-You just need to take the data and send them using the `/documents` and `/documents/:id/file` API endpoints.
+You just need to take the data and send them using the [`POST /documents`](/endpoints/#documents-documents-post) and [`POST /documents/:id/file`](/endpoints/#documents-associated-file-post) API endpoints.

 ## Sending document
 Let's say we have a file on our local drive we want to provide.
 We also have a token to communicate with anyFetch.

 The first step will be to create a new document.
-Let's send the following JSON to `POST /documents`:
+Let's send the following JSON to [`POST /documents`](/endpoints/#documents-documents-post):

 ```json
 {